kelubo/wfbook/存储/Ceph/9_RBD.md

 Prior to QEMU v2.4.0, if you explicitly set [RBD Cache](https://docs.ceph.com/en/latest/rbd/rbd-config-ref/) settings in the Ceph configuration file, your Ceph settings override the QEMU cache settings.

-# Using libvirt with Ceph RBD[](https://docs.ceph.com/en/latest/rbd/libvirt/#using-libvirt-with-ceph-rbd)
+# Using libvirt with Ceph RBD

 The `libvirt` library creates a virtual machine abstraction layer between hypervisor interfaces and the software applications that use them.
 With `libvirt`, developers and system administrators can focus on a common management framework, common API, and common shell interface (i.e., `virsh`) to many different hypervisors, including: